Helicopter Landing Site Compliance

 - It is strongly recommended that the touchdown/liftoff area should be located 30 metres or more away from buildings to avoid downwash and noise

-- In general an ad hoc helicopter site will not attract the need for planning consent unless it is intended for use on more than 28 days in any calendar year.
+- In general an ad hoc helicopter site will not attract the need for planning consent unless there is a change of use.
+For example, in the UK if it is intended for use on more than 28 days in any calendar year.
 However, if any permanent structure is erected in connection with its use as a helicopter site, such as a hangar or hard standing, or if individual local council policies so demand, it may be necessary to obtain planning consent.
 For those sites intended for irregular, periodic use and for sites in congested areas it is also necessary that the local police are informed of any intended flying activity.